Major Updates in Claude Code v2.1.166–v2.1.168

 This page has been translated by machine translation.
 View original

 This is Ishikawa from the Cloud Business Division.
-Here is a summary of Claude Code updates from v2.1.166 to v2.1.168 (2026-06-05 to 2026-06-06).
-This round focuses on improved availability through fallback models, enhanced permission controls, and fixes related to stability in business use.
+Here is a summary of the Claude Code updates for v2.1.166 ~ v2.1.168 (2026-06-05 ~ 2026-06-06).
+This round focuses on improved availability through fallback models, enhancements to permission controls, and fixes related to stability in business use.

 Update Summary

-This covers 3 versions (v2.1.166 to v2.1.168, 2026-06-05 to 2026-06-06).
+The scope covers 3 versions (v2.1.166 ~ v2.1.168, 2026-06-05 ~ 2026-06-06).
 Specific changes are publicly available for v2.1.166, which includes new features, permission/security enhancements, and 14 bug fixes.
 Both v2.1.167 and v2.1.168 are described only as "bug fixes and reliability improvements," with no individual change details published.
-Overall, the key themes are ensuring availability through fallback models, strengthening permission controls such as deny rules and cross-session messaging, and fixes directly related to stability and cost in business use.
+Overall, the main themes are ensuring availability through fallback models, strengthening permission controls such as deny rules and inter-session messaging, and fixes directly related to stability and cost in business use.

 - New Feature: A

-fallbackModelconfiguration has been added that switches sequentially to alternative models when the primary model is overloaded or unavailable (v2.1.166). - Security: Permission controls have been comprehensively strengthened with glob pattern support in deny rules, more robust cross-session messaging, and a fix for an issue where invalid entries in managed settings were silently disabling policy enforcement (v2.1.166).
+fallbackModelsetting has been added that switches sequentially when the primary model is overloaded or unavailable (v2.1.166). - Security: Permission controls have been collectively strengthened, including glob pattern support in deny rules, hardening of inter-session messaging, and a fix for the issue where invalid entries in managed settings silently disabled policy enforcement (v2.1.166).

-- Bug Fixes: Fixed recurring errors and excess token consumption caused by unprocessable images, permanently stuck remote sessions, and 100% CPU usage by
+- Bug Fixes: Fixes were made for recurring errors and excess token consumption caused by unprocessable images, permanently stuck remote sessions, and 100% CPU usage by the

 Target Versions and Period